plblum/jivs/docs/Learning_Jivs/Presentation/From_Jivs_Validation_State_to_Client_Presentation.md

 Its properties are:

-- `errorMessage` — the fully prepared Error Message normally presented by a Field Error Display
+- `errorMessage` — the fully prepared Error Message normally presented by a Field Error Display widget
-- `summaryMessage` — an alternative Error Message intended for a Validation Summary
+- `summaryMessage` — an alternative Error Message intended for a Validation Summary widget
 - `severity` — identifies the severity of the issue
 - `valueHostName` — identifies the ValueHost associated with the issue
 - `errorCode` — identifies the type of issue or Validator that supplied it
 - `doNotSave` — indicates whether this issue should prevent saving

-A Validation Summary normally uses `summaryMessage` when it is supplied and falls back to `errorMessage` when it is not.
+A Validation Summary widget normally uses `summaryMessage` when it is supplied and falls back to `errorMessage` when it is not.

 `valueHostName` lets form-level UI connect an issue back to its field.
 For example, a Validation Summary can use it to locate, focus, or scroll to the corresponding editor.
 Some issues may not identify a specific ValueHost, so this property is optional.